Our research interests focus on understanding the structure, synthesis and reactivity of mixed-metal organometallic compounds and nanocatalysts.

 We are interested in the activities of molecular organometallic reagents and have used homo- and heterometallic reagents including Li-Al and Li-Zn systems to fabricate hydridic clusters and to function as chemoselective bases.
-We work on this with teams in Japan and Manchester.
+We work on this with teams in Tokyo, Rennes and Bristol.
 Recent major advances include:

-2) the first demonstration that directed benzylic lithiation can be used to generate tertiary carbanions (below right).
+1) the first demonstration that directed benzylic lithiation can be used to generate tertiary carbanions (below right) and,

 2) the combination of CuCN with organolithium reagents to give bimetallic bases such as (TMP)2Cu(CN)Li2.THF (TMP = 2,2,6,6-tetramethylpiperidide; below left) that have applications in directed cupration and C–C bond formation.

 For the first tertiary carbanion syntheses by directed metalation and a comparison of anion structures in the solid state and in solution see Chem.
 Eur.
 J., 2011, 17, 8078 and 2012, 18, 11036.

 See Angew.
 Chem.
 Int.
 Ed., 2012, 51, 12081 and Dalton Trans., 2016, 45, 6094 for recent advances in lithium amidocuprate structural and mechanistic chemistry and Chem.
 Eur.
 J., 2011, 17, 13284 for the applications of lithium cuprates in the elaboration of halopyridines.